kisurizzz/api-getway/README.md

 This project implements a secure API Gateway with WAF protection, featuring two simple APIs (Todos and Notes) with authentication and rate limiting.

+## Live Demo

+The frontend application is deployed and available at: [https://api-getway-nine.vercel.app/](https://api-getway-nine.vercel.app/)

 ## Architecture

 - AWS API Gateway for API management